Spocdoc/ace_mvc/bugs.md

     instead of creating new outlet methods in the controllers/views, could assign the functions directly to the ToHistoryOutlet

+  - every method for view/controllers has to run in a cascade block

+    the implementation is inefficient:

+          @[k] = (args...) =>
+            Cascade.Block =>
+              m.apply this, args

 # Error handling

   - there should be better error handling on the client side

     e.g., when there's an error creating a session.

+# security

+  - the socket message parsing and diff parsing need to be robust to arbitrary messages

+  - the diff is not secure

+    it assumes the messages are consistent. doesn't check for operations > 1 and is inconsistent about checking for 'd' vs checking o['o'] is 0

+  - the person's password is sitting in a document the whole time they're logged in

+    also, when they log out, it should clear the whole database

+# diff

+  - extractField and hasField are for top level fields only -- they don't work for nested fields

+    (supporting array indices may be complex)

+  - it may be a good idea to remove the possibility of keyless diffs. this would tremendously simplify (and eliminate) some of the code

+    this may also be critical for security -- checking for fields could be hacked by sending a bunch of top level diffs